Ast3risk-ops/website/README.md

-This is my blog.
+This is my website.
 It's pretty cool.

-I made it with Hugo, as I suck at web design (I only know basic HTML and a lot of Markdown and BBCode).

 Services used:
 <table>